'Nobody is healthy in London, nobody can be'

 In this essay I want to introduce you to the John Snow revealed by a generation of medical historians.
 He is a man, not a marble statue, neither before nor ahead of his time (whatever that might mean), but clearly and intriguingly of it.
 Snow lived in an age of revolutions, in a time of startling new knowledge and radical uncertainties.
 His work becomes more fascinating and more impressive, not less, when seen in its historical context.
 And it is far more than a crude, polarised struggle between his own genius and his contemporaries’ stupidity.
 Snow was courageous and clear-sighted, but most of all human – lucky in many ways, and in some larger ways unlucky.
 This is a story shot through with illuminating paradoxes, and it begins not with a pump-handle in Soho, but a deathbed in Northumbria.

 (Two caveats.
 This essay was written as a public lecture, to be presented at the John Snow bicentenary conference in York on 15th March 2013.
-I have added a bibliography of sources at the end, and will gladly supply detailed references on request.
 And it is not a piece of original research, but (I hope) a readable re-retelling of the story of John Snow and cholera, written from the perspective of current historiographical thinking.
-Most of the arguments are drawn with gratitude from the excellent secondary literature on this subject, with particular thanks to Christopher Hamlin and Stephanie Snow.
-If you’d prefer to listen rather than read, try this podcast from The Naked Scientists, or this episode of the Nature Podcast, in which I give a potted history of Snow’s life and work.)
+I have updated it as new arguments and sources have appeared, and added a bibliography of sources and references at the end.
+Most of the arguments are drawn with gratitude from the excellent secondary literature on this subject, with particular thanks to Christopher Hamlin and Stephanie Snow.)

 At noon on Wednesday 26th October 1831 a keelman named William Sproat died in his lodgings in the busy port of Sunderland.
 Sproat’s decline had been frighteningly swift.
 On the previous Saturday he had dined on a mutton chop (against the advice of his doctor) and afterwards strolled down to the riverside.
 On his return he was struck with a fever, stomach cramps, and – most ominously – uncontrollable explosive diarrhoea.
 The next morning a local surgeon, Mr Holmes, recorded his impressions of Sproat’s condition: